 Why this programme?

-The Master Programme in International Tax Law and EU Tax Law has a duration of one year of full-time study at advanced level.
-The general objective is to provide a deep understanding of major issues of international and EU tax law.
-International tax law refers to both domestic law that has international aspects and tax treaty law.
+The general objective of The Master's Programme in International Tax Law and EU Tax Law is to provide a deep understanding of major issues of international and EU tax law.
+International tax law refers to both domestic tax law that has international aspects and tax treaty law.
 Domestic tax law issues deal with, for example:

 how to determine unlimited and limited tax liability,

 domestic law on the avoidance of double taxation.

 These types of legislation will be discussed from a comparative perspective including special consideration of the legislation of the United States.

 The law of the European Union also has an increasing impact on the tax legislation of the Member States and it affects both investors within the EU and investors from other states.
 The programme includes the study of the effects of the primary law of the European Union on direct taxation as well as the secondary law that has been agreed upon by the Member States (i.e., the anti tax avoidance directive, the merger directive, the parent-subsidiary directive, the interest-royalties directive, and the directive on the exchange of information).
 The programme includes also an introduction to value added taxation (VAT).